 Since most of your leaves are doing well with the daily spritzing, I would continue to do that.
 Like I said, the ones that were yellowing and starting to rot aren’t going to survive, but it may not have been a problem with the watering initially.

 Now, even if you’re watering your succulents on a daily basis, you may notice some of the original leaves starting to shrivel, especially after that new rosette forms.
 This is really normal.
-The new baby is going to pull baby from the air around it, but it’s also going to pull nutrients and water that’s already stored in the leaf, and that’s going to cause some of the shriveling.
+The new baby is going to pull water from the air around it, but it’s also going to pull nutrients and water that’s already stored in the leaf, and that’s going to cause some of the shriveling.

 It’s really normal, and just part of the process with leaf propagation.